jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-It is not uncommon for people to spend their whole life waiting to start living.
+A true friend is the most precious of all possessions and the one we take the least thought about acquiring.
-- Eckhart Tolle
+- François de La Rochefoucauld

-Updated on: [12/14/2022]
+Updated on: [12/15/2022]
 <!-- #quoteEnd -->
 </pre>